MislavJaksic/Design-Patterns/README.md

 ### Creational patterns

+#### Abstract factory

+Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 #### Factory method

-Define an interface for creating a single object, but let subclasses decide which class to instantiate.
+Defines an interface for creating a single object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+#### Singleton

+Ensures a class has only one instance, and provides a global point of access to it.

 ### Structural patterns

 #### Decorator

-Attach additional responsibilities to an object dynamically keeping the same interface.
+Attaches additional responsibilities to an object dynamically keeping the same interface.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 ### Behavioral patterns

+#### Observer

+Defines a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.

+#### Command

+Encapsulates a request as an object, thereby allowing for the parameterization of clients with different requests, and the queuing or logging of requests.
+It also allows for the support of undoable operations.

 #### Strategy

-Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Defines a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

-#### Observer

-Define a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.